ATNF/askapsdp/Code/Components/CP/docs/current/doc/calim/linmos.rst

     # specify a beam offset file
     linmos.feeds.offsetsfile = linmos_beam_offsets.in

-    # Specify which feeds from the "offsetfile" (specified above) are to be used
+    # Specify which feeds from the "offsetsfile" (specified above) are to be used
     linmos.feeds.names       = [PAF36.feed14..15, PAF36.feed20..21]

 Below is the *linmos_beam_offsets.in* file refered to in the above parameter set: